GHCMaxim/Obsidian/Thing..md

 ### Question 2:

 #### Problem statement:
-While slowly working through the first problem, Friend M realizes that most of titles of the "Demo" section of your presentation is in the format "\<Section> Demo", and the contents of these slides are only the one image.
+While slowly working through the problems, Friend M realizes that most of titles of the "Demo" section of your presentation is in the format "\<Section> Demo", and the contents of these slides are only the one image.
 As changing each title and formatting each image of a new slide is time consuming, he decides that it'd be much faster and easier to just create a general slide with "\<Section\> Demo" in the title, throw a stock image with the size of the whole body section of the slides.
 He then makes as many clones of these slides as needed, replacing "\<Section>" and the image to fit with the narrative.

 As he goes through each slide, he has to find the right image in his folder of possible images to replace into the slides.
 To do so, he opens up the first image in the folder, and scroll through each one until he finds the right picture, adding it in and going back to the first image.
 However, the ANPR Demo part is too long to be written out fully in the title and contains 2 pictures instead of 1, so he deletes the word Demo from the title, and make room to add the second picture.